 Tavern Law, voted one of the 25 best bars in America by GQ Magazine, has a secret.
 Upstairs is a pocket-sized speakeasy that few know even exists.
 The über-talented bartender will ask you to pick a spirit and a flavor and then build you a special custom cocktail.
 With only 25 seats, reservations are recommended, but if you happen to just stop in, pick up the old rotary phone next to the vault door inside Tavern Law and see if they’ll buzz you in.
 1406 12th Ave., 206.322.9734

 As an alternative to Pike Place Market, seek out the smaller, hip and happening Melrose Market on Capitol Hill.
-This modern market is a mecca for foodies and locavores alike.
-Focusing on locally sourced, independent and organic goods, you can find artisanal cheese at the Calf & Kid, amazing cuts at Rain Shadow Meats and tasty sandwiches at Homegrown.
-Don’t miss the stunning bouquets and herbs at organic flower shop Marigold and Mint, and when you get hungry, try celebrity chef Matt Dillon’s Sitka & Spruce restaurant—one of Seattleites’ favorite places to dine.
+Focusing on locally sourced, independent and organic goods, you can find amazing cuts at Rain Shadow Meats, tasty sandwiches at Homegrown and creative Pacific Northwestern cuisine at celebrity chef Matt Dillon’s Sitka & Spruce.
+Don’t miss the cute and quirky decor items (including some great souvenirs!) at Butter Home, and the stunning bouquets and herbs at organic flower shop Marigold and Mint.
 1501-1535 Melrose Ave.